MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Related Work

-The objective of Model Stealing (MS) attacks is to train a clone model that replicates the functionality of a target model and achieves high accuracy on the task of the target model.
+Several types of MS attacks have been proposed in recent literature.
+Depending on the goal of the attack, MS attacks can be categorized into: (1) parameter stealing (2) hyper-parameter stealing (3) functionality stealing attacks.
+Parameter stealing attacks~\cite{tramer2016stealing, lowd2005adversarial} focus on stealing the exact model parameters, while hyper-parameter stealing attacks~\cite{wang2018stealing, oh2019towards} aim to determine the hyper-parameters used in the model architecture or the training algorithm of the target model.
+Our work, MAZE and MAZE-PD, are designed to carry out a {\em functionality stealing} attack, where the goal is to replicate the functionality of a blackbox target model by training the clone model on the predictions of the target.
 As the attacker typically does not have access to the dataset used to train the target model, attacks need alternate forms of data to query the target model and perform model stealing.
-Depending on the availability of data, MS attacks can broadly be classified into three categories: (1) partial-data, (2) surrogate-data, and (3) data-free.
-We provide background on these attack settings and provide examples of recent attacks in each case.
-We also discuss the limitations of the existing attacks and motivate the need for our attack.
-Lastly, we formally state the goal and threat model for our attack.
+Depending on the availability of data, functionality stealing attacks can be classified as using (1) partial-data, (2) surrogate-data, or (3) data-free, i.e., synthetic data.
+We discuss prior works in each of these three settings and also briefly discuss relationship between model stealing and knowledge distillation.